wjhhking/jinspire.dev/_posts/2025-02-18-visual-of-tensor.md

 ![transformer_tensors]({{ '/assets/images/posts/transformer_tensors.png' | relative_url }})

-We extract the last row: [768]
+Extract the last row: [768]

-Then, we use the original embedding table [50,000, 768] to map back to a Token ID, retrieving the final word: Paris
+Then, use the original embedding table [50,000, 768] to map back to a Token ID, retrieving the final word: Paris

 # Parameters of Models